Arsenij82/Rand-System/README.md

 2.If you found a bug, write the name of the planet where the bug occurred, send a screenshot, or describe the bug, I would appreciate feedbach

 ### What's new
-1. Added 2 black holes
+1. Fixed and changed Rand

-2. Added localization to English and Russian
+2. Added 2 black holes and 4 planets